author/arg/README.md

 1. Uses modern [ES Modules](https://nodejs.org/api/esm.html#esm_ecmascript_modules) with private properties (easy to read).
 1. No dependencies.
 1. Separation of Concerns.*
+1. Also works in browsers.

 After writing countless CLI utilities, it became clear that the majority of most existing libraries contain a ton of code that really isn't necessary 99% of the time.
 This library is still very powerful, but works very transparently, with a minimal API.

-> *This tool aims to be a parser.
-It parses arguments and enforces any rules the user defines.
-It also exposes all relevant aspects of the arguments so developers can use the parsed content in any manner.
-It does not attempt to autogenerate help screens or apply any other non-transparent functionality.
-WYSIWYG.
+> **This tool is just a parser.** It parses arguments and optionally enforces developer-defined rules.
+It exposes all relevant aspects of the arguments so developers can use the parsed content in any manner.
+It does not attempt to autogenerate help screens or apply any other "blackbox" functionality.
+WYSIWYG.<br/>
+**If your tool needs more management/organization features, see the [@author.io/shell](https://github.com/author/shell) micro-framework** _(which is built on this library)_**.**

 ## Example